ashrobertsdragon/blog-code/docs/DEPLOYMENT.md

 **Health check timeout**: Passenger may take 30-60 seconds to start the application on first deployment.
 The script automatically retries with backoff.

 **Database connection refused**: Verify PostgreSQL is running in cPanel and credentials are correct.

+**uv not found**: The script installs uv automatically.
+If installation fails, check remote server internet connectivity and curl availability.

 ## Future Enhancements